US seeks to expel Russian mercenaries from Sudan, Libya

 Associated Press

-CAIRO (AP) — The United States has stepped up pressure on Middle East allies to expel the Wagner Group, a military contractor with close ties to Russia’s president, from chaos-stricken Libya and Sudan where it expanded in recent years, regional officials told The Associated Press.
+CAIRO (AP) — The United States has stepped up pressure on Middle East allies to expel the Wagner Group, a military contractor owned by an oligarch with close ties to Russia’s president, from chaos-stricken Libya and Sudan where it has expanded in recent years, regional officials told The Associated Press.

 The U.S. effort described by officials comes as the Biden administration is making a broad push against the mercenaries.
 The U.S. has slapped new sanctions on the Wagner Group in recent months over its expanding role in Russia’s war in Ukraine.

-The group is owned by Russian oligarch Yevgeny Prigozhin, a close ally of Russian President Vladimir Putin.
+The group is owned by Russian oligarch Yevgeny Prigozhin, who has close ties to Russian President Vladimir Putin.
 The Pentagon has described it as a surrogate for the Russian Defense Ministry.
 The Kremlin denies any connection.

 The Biden administration has been working for months with regional powers Egypt and the United Arab Emirates to pressure military leaders in Sudan and Libya to end their ties with the group, according to more than a dozen Libyan, Sudanese and Egyptian officials.
 They asked for anonymity to speak freely and because they were not authorized to discuss the issue with the media.